 Timeframe – These projects are at various project phases, and some have been completed.

-We're naturalising and revitalising creek and river banks in areas across Sydney including Cooks River and Caddies, Johnstons, Powells and Strangers creeks.
+We're naturalising and revitalising creek and river banks in areas across Sydney including Cooks River and Muddy, Johnstons, Powells and Strangers Creeks.

 This work involves removing old concrete and damaged banks and replacing them with natural-looking banks.
 Learn more about our waterways projects.